 This post hoc analysis of three randomised trials shows that empagliflozin is associated with a clinically and statistically significant reduction in HbA1c in overweight or obese patients under the age of 65 with poorly controlled T2DM.
 Empagliflozin also produces a consistent decrease in body weight and has demonstrated a good safety and tolerability profile.

-When comparing HbA1c reductions in this patient profile to the general population of the parent studies, empagliflozin was found to have a greater blood glucose-lowering effect in this profile, indicating that this specific population may gain greater benefit in terms of glycaemic control, consequently, optimising its use.
+When comparing HbA1c reductions in this patient profile to the general population of the parent studies, empagliflozin was found to have a greater blood glucose-lowering effect in this profile, since the reduction of HbA1c in the parent studies was about 0.6%.
+Therefore, the results of the current analysis show that this specific population may gain greater benefit in terms of glycaemic control, consequently, optimising its use.
 As described in the literature, empagliflozin’s efficacy depends on circulating plasma glucose levels, thus, patients with higher concentrations of blood glucose will excrete more glucose in their urine (Roden et al. 2013).
 As a result, the most poorly controlled patients may experience steeper reductions in HbA1c.
 Furthermore, approximately 60% of participants in the analysis had T2DM for 5 years or more, and this would be associated with greater degeneration of pancreatic β-cell function (Campbell 2009).
 Therefore, even in this population, diabetes duration did not seem to affect the blood glucose-lowering effect of empagliflozin, probably because of its insulin-independent mechanism of action, which is a clear differentiating factor from other classes of anti-diabetes drugs.

 Weight loss is usually associated with improvement in blood glucose control and cardiovascular risk factors (Fujioka et al. 2000; Lavie et al. 2009; Williams and Kelley 2000).
 In this analysis, the greater reduction in HbA1c experienced by patients treated with empagliflozin was accompanied by significant decreases in body weight, regardless of the patients’ background therapy.
 In the light of the results shown above, empagliflozin is presented as a new therapeutic option for T2DM, allowing a multifactorial approach in poorly controlled patients with diabetes who are overweight or obese and have problems losing weight.